Witi

-Witiness Chimoio João Quembo (born 26 August 1996), known as Witi, is a Mozambican professional footballer who plays for Portuguese club Nacional as a winger.
+Witiness Chimoio João Quembo (born 26 August 1996), known as Witi, is a Mozambican professional footballer who plays as a winger for Primeira Liga club Nacional and the Mozambique national team.

 Club career

 Born in Beira, Witi began his career with Sporting Club da Beira.
-In the Summer of 2014, he moved to Portugal, joining the youth ranks of C.D.
-Nacional.
+In the Summer of 2014, he moved to Portugal, joining the youth ranks of Nacional.

 On 11 January 2015, Witi made his senior debut with Nacional in a home win against Boavista F.C., for Primeira Liga.
 Just three days later, he scored his first professional goal in a Taça da Liga match against Moreirense F.C.
 Later that month, Witi signed a deal with S.L.
 Benfica until the end of the season.

 In June 2015, Witi returned to Nacional.